gazoy/garethoyston.github.io/content/publication/challenges/index.md

 ---

 {{% callout note %}}
-Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+Click the _Cite_ button above to demo the feature to import publication metadata into your reference management software.
 {{% /callout %}}

-{{% callout note %}}
-Create your slides in Markdown - click the _Slides_ button to check out the example.
-{{% /callout %}}

 Add the publication's **full text** or **supplementary notes** here.
-You can use rich formatting such as including [code, math, and images](https://docs.hugoblox.com/content/writing-markdown-latex/).
+You can use rich formatting such as including [code, math, and images](https://).